Refer to the PDF data sheet for device specific package drawings

-Figure 6-11 shows the recommended oscillator connections when OSC0 is connected to an LVCMOS square-wave digital clock source.
+Figure 5-12 shows the recommended oscillator connections when OSC0 is connected to an LVCMOS square-wave digital clock source.
 The LVCMOS clock source is connected to the XTALIN terminal.
-The ground for the LVCMOS clock source and VSS_OSC should be connected directly to the nearest PCB digital ground (VSS).
 In this mode of operation, the XTALOUT terminal should not be used to source any external components.
-The PCB design should provide a mechanism to disconnect the XTALOUT terminal from any external components or signal traces that may couple noise into OSC0 via the XTALOUT terminal.
+The printed circuit board design should provide a mechanism to disconnect the XTALOUT terminal from any external components or signal traces that may couple noise into OSC0 via the XTALOUT terminal.

 |Frequency, LVCMOS reference clock stability and tolerance(1)||–50||50||ppm|

 |tdc(XTALIN)||Duty cycle, LVCMOS reference clock period||45%||55%|